 Throughout the season program participants have ample opportunity to build their network meeting with local young professionals and career experts from the community.
 With a 30-year alumni network built on longstanding AGBU values, each city has a sea of local mentors who meet with participants on a regular basis through special events.

 A formal mentorship program in New York and Boston pairs our participants with more seasoned leaders offering a unique prospect for long-term growth.
-Mentors are expected to attend certain events, serve as an additional resource in the community and and connect with their mentees during the program.
+Mentors are expected to attend certain events, serve as an additional resource in the community and connect with their mentees during the program.

 Hosting a Global Leadership Program participant and providing them with a life-changing experience can be incredibly rewarding for both participant and supervisor.